Co-designing for Compliance: Multi-party Computation Protocols for Post-Market Fairness Monitoring in Algorithmic Hiring: System Parties and Data

 \subsection{Parties}

 \begin{itemize}

-\item \textbf{Service Provider}: The service provider, or model owner, is responsible for establishing and operating the MPC-based fairness monitoring system and ensuring ongoing regulatory compliance.
+\item \textbf{\revtext{Model} Provider}: The \revtext{model} provider is responsible for establishing and operating the MPC-based fairness monitoring system and ensuring ongoing regulatory compliance.
 It updates the hiring model as necessary based on fairness monitoring reports provided by the deployer.
 It provides necessary technical support to deployers and the TTP to ensure the feasibility and interoperability of the MPC framework, without accessing raw individual-level data.

 \item \textbf{Deployer}: The entity operating the recruitment system, typically the employer.
 It holds non-sensitive application data (e.g., anonymized CV), model outputs, and hiring outcomes, and participates in secure two-party computation without directly accessing users' protected attributes.
 The deployer contributes to post-market monitoring by tracking fairness performance and reporting identified discrimination risks to the provider.